DelTA: An Online Document-Level Translation Agent Based on Multi-Level Memory: Conclusion

 \section{Conclusion}

-In this paper, we start with analyzing two critical challenges for DocMT-LLMs, namely translation inconsistency and inaccuracy.
-To tackle these issues, we design an online document-level translation agent equipped with a multi-level memory component.
-This memory structure retrieves and stores key information to assist the document translation process, significantly enhancing translation consistency and quality.
+In this paper, we analyze two critical challenges for DocMT-LLMs: translation inconsistency and inaccuracy.
+We design an online document-level translation agent equipped with a multi-level memory component to tackle them.
+This memory structure retrieves and stores key information to assist the translation process, significantly enhancing translation consistency and quality.
 Notably, the effectiveness in maintaining proper noun translation consistency is particularly pronounced in novel translation, and our approach is still able to maintain consistency even when there is a large distance between the occurrences of a proper noun pair.
 The sentence-by-sentence online translation method avoids sentence omissions and reduces GPU memory consumption, in contrast to mainstream Doc2Doc approaches.
-Further analysis indicates that our method improves pronoun translation accuracy, and the built-in summarizer component in our agent is also capable of the query-based summarization task.
+Further analysis indicates that our framework can model document discourse structures to improve pronoun translation and context-dependent translation accuracy and the summarizer component in our agent is also capable of the query-based summarization task.